jamievullo/TravelSaver/README.md

 * MIT License

 ### Future Adjustments
 * Geocoding country, city, lat-lng automatically from user location to auto-populate forms origination field.
 * Datepicker for dates on all forms(air bnb) need to figure out styling
 * Get car rental search up and running
 * Better layout of results for flights and hotels and I am sure car rentals
-* Ad banners for side of results
+* Ad banners $$$
-* Format for arrival and departure dates
 * Make smaller second search navbar to display on top of flights/ hotels/ rentals results displays with pre-populated data based on search results allowing user to adjust dates or destination.
 Either save data in local storage, or make a table in the database to save data and allow it to be edited.
 CRUD.
 * Get better APIs or affiliate API for more stable results of searches right now,   inconsistent and unreliable.
 Skyscanner just keiboshed their live pricing endpoints.
 * Adding Auth0 to site for easier and more secure authentication
-* Publish site
+* Publish site WIP as of 03/30/2020